 Fans of Gallhammer will be pleased to hear that she teams up with her former metal comrade, Lisa Reaper (who now has her own electronic solo gig called Risa Ripa), on four projects, including Tokyo and Oslo, where they collaborate and build upon half-finished tracks they send each other online.
 "We've worked a lot together and we know each other very well," Slaughter says.
 "Lisa and I met when I was 17, when I played saxophone in a free jazz/noise-style industrial unit.
 At the time, she was doing some strange stuff with a lot of different instruments and voices.
 She is the easiest person to work with for me."

 On her fifth EP, released in September 2017, Slaughter collaborated with Goth Girl, a Canadian-based gender-queer artist whose own catalog mirrors the same love for harsh noise as Viviankrist.
-The two hooked up once he heard Cold Sun and immediately asked her to collaborate.
-"He said my music was really interesting," says Slaughter.
-"I didn’t know who he was, but I checked him out on the internet and I thought [his music] was so good, and I decided to collaborate with him."
+The two hooked up once they heard Cold Sun and immediately asked Vivian to collaborate.
+"They said my music was really interesting," says Slaughter.
+"I didn’t know who they were, but I checked them out on the internet and I thought [their music] was so good, and I decided to collaborate with them."
 The 10 and a half minute track, entitled “Weathered Chain,” is a pummeling and abrasive voyage through a nightmarish funhouse of scraping metal and demonic sound effects.

 She even released a Christmas album, Vinterferie (“winter holiday” in Norwegian), last December, once the snow started falling in Oslo.
 A lot of her motivation stemmed from staving off the depressive, claustrophobic feelings that come with a Norwegian winter, or a "winter depression," as she calls it.
 While Oslo is known for its breathtaking winter landscapes and occasional church burnings, its proximity to the Arctic Circle means that many days have little to no sunlight.